unahouExosite/docs/rpc/README.md

     `"basic"` returns basic information about a resource, such as its type, when it was created, last modified and, for 'client' and 'dispatch' type resources, its current status.

-    `"comments"` returns all comments associated with the resource that are visible to the calling client.
-See the One Platform User Guide for 'visibility' definition. `"comments"` are deprecated and should not be used.
+    `"comments"` are deprecated and should not be used.

+    `"counts"` returns the actual count of the resources/consumables used by the client, does not include resources/consumables by subresources.

     `"description"` returns the description of the resource that was used to create or last update the resource.